Plastic Reduction Ordinances

-Plastics account for 60% of the litter found in local creeks and a recent Scripps Institution of Oceanography study reports that plastic debris in the Pacific Ocean grew a hundredfold over the past four decades.
-Local cities are required by the stormwater Municipal Regional Permit to reduce trash found along creeks and San Francisco shore by 100% by 2022.
-Despite extensive outreach and Palo Alto’s 2009 Bag Ordinance (which applied only to large grocery stores) plastic bag pollution persists locally.
+Plastics account for 60% of the litter found in local creeks.
+The Scripps Institution of Oceanography reports that plastic debris in the Pacific Ocean grew a hundredfold over the past four decades.
+Local cities are required by the Stormwater Municipal Regional Permit to reduce trash found along creeks and San Francisco shore by 100% by 2022.
+Despite extensive outreach and Palo Alto’s 2009 Bag Ordinance (which applied only to large grocery stores), plastic bag pollution persists locally.
 Approximately 350 plastic bags were found in Palo Alto’s lower watershed in 2012 from two creek clean up events and a one-month bag sighting tally.

 In May 2013, these issues prompted Palo Alto City Council to expand its 2009 Bag Ordinance to include all Retail and Food Service Establishments.
 The Ordinance also added additional requirements for the types of bags used at Retail.
 The Ordinance will reduce 20 million single-use plastic and paper bags after the first year of implementation (Palo Alto Disposable Checkout Bag Ordinance Environmental Impact Report, January 2013).

 What are the main requirements of Palo Alto’s bag ordinance?

 Starting July 1, 2013 Retail Establishments may no longer distribute single-use plastic checkout bags and must charge a minimum of ten cents for paper or reusable bags.
 The store charge must be shown on customer receipts and reusable and paper bags must meet certain specifications.
 Records on bag sales must be kept and provided to the City upon request.

 Read the complete Ordinance

 Requirements for Food Service Establishments Start November 1, 2013,